Fit as a Mama Bear

 woman in blue pants and black sports bra holding a baby while performing a squat

-It makes to-do lists and schedules far more simple when you're not planning on leaving the house.
+It makes to-do lists and schedules far simpler when you're not planning on leaving the house.

 The reason most fitness goals aren't achieved isn't due to a lack of knowledge.
 Something is always better than nothing.